briannayamanaka/Operating_Systems_Threads_tester/README.md

 3. make sure you don't have any Printf()'s aside from the ones given in the original code
 4. run script:
    %./script.sh
+5. to view failures: %vim failure_test#
+   e.g. if you failed test7:
+   %vim failure_test7
+6. to debug failures: %vimdiff r# myr# e.g. if you failed test7:
+   %vim r7 myr7